An abscess in the mouth is not the most pleasant thing to experience.

 What is a dental abscess and what do they look like?

-A dental abscess is a puss filled pocket that can form inside the teeth or gums.
+A gum abscess or tooth abscess, often referred to as a dental abscess, is a pus filled pocket that can form in or on the teeth or gums.

 Quite often painful, they are caused by a bacterial infection.

-An abscess is a natural defence and barrier that the body creates.
+An abscess is a natural defence barrier that the body creates.

 It tries to block the infection spreading to other parts of the mouth or body.